Chinese coast guard seizes rocket debris from Filipino navy | Technology

 The Philippines and other smaller claimant nations in the disputed region, backed by the United States and other Western countries, have strongly protested and raised alarm over China's increasingly aggressive actions in the busy waterway.

-U.S. Vice President Kamala Harris, who is visiting Manila, is scheduled to fly to the western province of Palawan, which faces the South China Sea, on Tuesday to underscore American support to the Philippines and renew U.S. commitment to defend its longtime treaty ally if Filipino forces, ships and aircraft come under attack in the disputed waters.
+US Vice President Kamala Harris, who is visiting Manila, was scheduled to fly to the western province of Palawan, which faces the South China Sea, on Tuesday to underscore American support to the Philippines and renew the US commitment to defend its longtime treaty ally if Filipino forces, ships and aircraft come under attack in the disputed waters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)